zuzivian/sgbridgebot/README.md

 # Rules of the Game

-See this wiki page for a general idea: https://en.wikipedia.org/wiki/Singaporean_bridge
+See this wiki page for a general idea of the ruleset: https://en.wikipedia.org/wiki/Singaporean_bridge

-# Upcoming Features

-Anticipated features for v0.1-alpha:
-- Bot will work in group chats only
-- Able to leave or join games at will
-- Game will start when 4 players join
-- Players will use buttons to select their bid or pass
-- Players will be able to call a partner
-- Players will be dealt a hand at random
-- Players will use buttons to play a card when it is their turn
-- Game engine will only allow valid cards to be played
-- The idle timer will be set at 30s
-- Game ends when a partnership wins or a player leaves
-- When game ends, a new game can be started
+# Try the bot

+A link to the telegram bot will be posted once it's in production!

-# Documentation
+# Features and Documentation

-The bot is still in its development stage.
-More documentation will be provided closer to release.
+More documentation will be provided soon.
+Please see the wiki for more information about the bot's planned features: https://github.com/zuzivian/sgbridgebot/wiki/

 # MIT License